What to Eat for Lunar New Year

 - Where to find it: Make your way to Hakkasan, One Kearny St., for their crispy silver cod with superior soy sauce, or R&G Lounge, 631 Kearny St., where their specialty is seafood.

 - What it is: Dumplings made to look like Chinese silver ingots.
 Eating dumplings filled with meat and finely chopped vegetables are thought to bring you more wealth in the New Year.

 - Where to find it: Fill up on flavorful dumplings at Yank Sing, 49 Stevenson St., or Shanghai Dumpling King, 3319 Balboa St.

 - What it is: Spring rolls.
 Fresh vegetables and other ingredients are wrapped in thin dough wrappers and then fried, giving them a golden-yellow color.
 Spring rolls are eaten to help welcome a new year of wealth and prosperity.

 - Where to find it: Check out Henry's Hunan Restaurant, 110 Natoma St., or Nan King Road Bistro, 1360 Ninth Ave., for fresh, crunchy, vegetarian spring rolls.

 - What it is: Glutinous rice cake.
 Usually made of sticky rice, sugar, chestnuts, Chinese dates and lotus leaves, these cakes were originally used to worship gods and ancestors.
 Today, they are eaten during celebrations to bring prosperity, year after year.

-- Where to find it: Head over to 4 Embarcadero Center for Crystal Jade's special Chinese New Year menu, which includes a pan-fried version with shredded coconut, or pick up a box of niangao in Chinatown at Golden Gate Bakery, 1029 Grant Ave.
+- Where to find it: Head over to Chinatown's Good Mong Kok Bakery, 1039 Stockton St, for this Chinese New Year treat, or pick up a box of niangao at Golden Gate Bakery, 1029 Grant Ave.

 - What it is: Sweet rice balls.
 Tangyuan is a main food for Chinese New Year.
 The round shape of Tangyuan is associated with reunion and being together.